moinwiki/moin/docs/user/mediawiki.rst

 .. role:: bolditalic

 =========================
-Mediawiki markup overview
+MediaWiki markup overview
 =========================

-Features currently not working with moin's mediawiki parser are marked with **MWTODO**.
+Features currently not working with Moin's MediaWiki parser are marked with **MWTODO**.

-Features currently not working with moin's rst parser are marked with **reSTTODO**.
+Features currently not working with Moin's reST parser are marked with **reSTTODO**.

 Headings
 ========